BOLAJISHOKANBI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #22 : A script that displays all users and their home directories, sorted by users
 #100 : A script that finds all empty files and directories in the current directory and all sub-directories
 #101 : A script that  lists all the files with a .gif extension in the current directory and all its sub-directories.
+#102 : A script that  decodes acrostics that use the first letter of each line